nikitin-p/pyselectal/README.md

 Notes:

-- **SELECT** is the fastest mode, processing ~135,000 alignments per second;
+- `--select` is the fastest mode, processing ~135,000 alignments per second.
-- **COUNT** is slightly slower due to per-alignment type classification;
+- `--count` is slightly slower due to per-alignment type classification.
-- **ALL** takes roughly twice as long because it performs two passes over the input (first to count types for `--collapse-threshold`, then to route alignments);
+- `--all` takes roughly twice as long because it performs two passes over the input (first to count types for `--collapse-threshold`, then to route alignments).
-- Memory usage is stable regardless of mode and input size, since pyselectal processes alignments in a streaming fashion (PE mode buffers one read group at a time);
+- Memory usage is stable regardless of mode and input size, since `pyselectal` processes alignments in a streaming fashion (paired-end mode buffers one read group at a time).
-- Processing is **single-threaded** (~95–99% CPU utilization); the `-t/--threads` option only affects BGZF compression/decompression, not the main processing loop.
+- Processing is **single-threaded** (~95–99% CPU utilization); the `-t/--threads` option only affects BGZF compression / decompression, not the main processing loop.

 ## Test data

 The repository includes small, synthetic BAM files under `testdata/` that are designed for **functional testing of `pyselectal`**.
-These files are intended for testing, debugging, and illustrating tool behaviour, not for benchmarking or performance evaluation.
+These files are intended for testing, debugging and illustrating tool behaviour, not for benchmarking or performance evaluation.

 ### `test_softclip_se.bam`

-Single-end test BAM containing a curated set of alignments with diverse 5′-end configurations:
+A test BAM file containing a curated set of single-end alignments with diverse 5′-end configurations:

-- Alignments with **5′ soft-clips** of varying lengths (`1S`, `2S`, `3S`, `4S`);
+- Alignments with **5′ soft-clips** of varying lengths (`1S`, `2S`, `3S`, `4S`).
-- Alignments with **mapped 5′-ends** and **soft-clipping at the 3′ end**;
+- Alignments with **mapped 5′-ends** and **soft-clipping at the 3′ end**.
-- Alignments on both plus and minus strands;
+- Alignments on both plus and minus strands.
-- Homopolymer soft-clips (`G` or `C`), suitable for testing range-based selection;
+- Homopolymer soft-clips (`G` or `C`) suitable for testing range-based selection.
-- Multiple alignments per query, to ensure selection depends only on CIGAR structure and sequence content, and not on mapping multiplicity.
+- Multiple alignments per query to ensure that selection depends only on the CIGAR string structure and sequence content, not on mapping multiplicity.

 ### `test_softclip_pe.bam`

-Paired-end test BAM containing alignments grouped by query name and matching various conditions:
+A test BAM file containing paired-end alignments grouped by query name and matching various conditions:

-- R1 has a 5′ soft-clip;
+- R1 has a 5′ soft-clip.
-- R1 has a mapped 5′ end;
+- R1 has a mapped 5′ end.
-- R1 has multiple alternative alignments;
+- R1 has multiple alternative alignments.
 - R1 alignment is associated with more than one R2 alignment.

 Test BAM files are small and can be inspected manually with: